Japan Working Holiday Visa Updated: What Canadians Need to Know

 4. PREVIOUS WORKING HOLIDAY VISA HOLDERS MUST APPLY FOR THE 2ND WHV FROM CANADA

 If your first working holiday visa was issued BEFORE December 1st, 2024, this means that you will need to apply for a 2nd working holiday visa from Canada.
-This also applies to those who are currently on a working holiday visa in Japan – they cannot apply for the 2nd year visa from Japan.
+This also applies to any Canadian citizen who is currently on a working holiday visa in Japan – they cannot apply for the 2nd year visa from Japan.
 In other words, your current or previous visa that was issued before December 2024 has no changes in the extension process.
 If you are currently on your first 6-month permit in Japan, you can only extend your visa for another 6 months in Japan.

 Please note*